tari-labs/tari-university/nft-landscape-1/PITCHME.md

 ---

-When a token is fungible is usually means two things:
+When a token is fungible it usually means two things:
 1. Only the quantity matters
-2. Any amount of it can be merged into a larger amount of it- making it undistinguishable from the rest
+2. Any amount of it can be merged into a larger amount - making it undistinguishable from the rest

 ---